ntpeters/pyvidia/README.md

 ```

 ```
-get_nvidia_device_id()
+get_nvidia_device()
-    Returns the device ID of the detected NVIDIA device, or none if one is not present.
+    Returns the device info (name and ID) for the detected NVIDIA device, or none if one is not present.
 ```